 This is translated into a performance framework at the funding request stage and, after further negotiations during the grant-making stage, forms a part of the grant agreement.
 The performance framework sets out what the grant is intended to achieve, how it should be measured, and the targets to be reached along the way.

 The Global Fund offers a set of guidance materials on individual elements of the monitoring and evaluation framework, including:

-The Global Fund asks implementers to select their program indicators from a core list of indicators that have been updated with our partners.
-These indicators are drawn from the latest technical guidance and are based on the commonly used measures, in order to promote a common understanding of monitoring and evaluation and to reduce the reporting burden for countries.
+The Global Fund asks implementers to select their program indicators from a core list of indicators created with our partners.
+These indicators are drawn from the latest technical guidance and are based on commonly used measures, in order to promote a common understanding of monitoring and evaluation and to reduce the reporting burden for countries.

-These indicators are included in the Modular Framework Handbook, which provides an overview of the types of indicators required for reporting to the Global Fund.
+These indicators are included in the Modular Framework Handbook.
 They include impact, outcome and coverage indicators at the national level.

-Implementers may also find it useful to review the indicator guidance sheets for more detailed information to assist with data collections and reporting on the HIV, TB and malaria indicators outlined in the Modular Framework Handbook.
+Implementers may also find it useful to review the indicator guidance sheets for more detailed information to assist with data collections and reporting on the HIV, TB and malaria indicators outlined in the handbook.

 A monitoring and evaluation plan sets out how implementers intend to collect, collate, analyze and report on the data resulting from programs.
 The monitoring and evaluation plan will contain detailed information on:

 The monitoring and evaluation plan should also include (and budget for) activities to strengthen the national monitoring and evaluation system.
 Historically, the Global Fund has encouraged countries to dedicate between 7 and 10 percent of the grant budget to monitoring and evaluation.